-- 1. No person shall sell or otherwise distribute tobacco products, as defined herein, within the Town of Hanover without first obtaining a Tobacco Product Sales Permit issued annually by the Hanover Board of Health.
-Only owners of establishments with a permanent, non-mobile location in Hanover are eligible to apply for a permit and sell tobacco products, as defined herein, at the specified location in Hanover. - 2.
-As part of the Tobacco Product Sales Permit application process, the applicant will be provided with the Hanover regulation.
-Each applicant is required to sign a statement declaring that the applicant has read said regulation and that the applicant is responsible for instructing any and all employees who will be responsible for tobacco product sales regarding federal, state and local laws about the sale of tobacco and this regulation. - 3.
-Each applicant who sells tobacco products is required to provide proof of current Tobacco Retailer Licenses issued by the Massachusetts Department of Revenue, when required by state law, before a Tobacco Product Sales Permit can be issued.
-Applicant may be asked to provide evidence that a legitimate business transfer or business purchase has taken place. - 4.
-A separate permit, displayed conspicuously, is required for each retail establishment selling tobacco products, as defined herein.
-The fee shall be determined by the Hanover Board of Health annually.
+1. No person shall sell or otherwise distribute tobacco products, as defined herein, within the Town of Hanover without first obtaining a Tobacco Product Sales Permit issued annually by the Hanover Board of Health.
+Only owners of establishments with a permanent, non-mobile location in Hanover are eligible to apply for a permit and sell tobacco products, as defined herein, at the specified location in Hanover.

+2. As part of the Tobacco Product Sales Permit application process, the applicant will be provided with the Hanover regulation.
+Each applicant is required to sign a statement declaring that the applicant has read said regulation and that the applicant is responsible for instructing any and all employees who will be responsible for tobacco product sales regarding federal, state and local laws about the sale of tobacco and this regulation.

+3. Each applicant who sells tobacco products is required to provide proof of a current Tobacco Retailer License issued by the Massachusetts Department of Revenue, when required by state law, before a Tobacco Product Sales Permit can be issued.
+Applicant may be asked to provide evidence that a legitimate business transfer or business purchase has taken place.

+4. A separate permit, issued by the Hanover Board of Health displayed conspicuously, is required for each retail establishment selling tobacco products, as defined herein.
+The fee shall be determined by the Hanover Board of Health annually and approved by the Hanover Town Meeting annually.

+5. A Tobacco Product Sales Permit is non-transferable.
+A new owner of an establishment that sells tobacco products, as defined herein, must apply for a new permit.
+No new permit will be issued unless and until all outstanding penalties incurred by the previous permit holder are satisfied in full.

+6. Issuance of a Tobacco Product Sales Permit shall be conditioned on an applicant's consent to unannounced, periodic inspections of his/her retail establishment to ensure compliance with this regulation.

+7. A Tobacco Product Sales Permit will not be renewed if the permit holder has failed to pay all fines issued and the time period to appeal the fines has expired and/or the permit holder has not satisfied any outstanding permit suspensions.

+8. A Tobacco Product Sales Permit will not be renewed if the permit holder has sold a tobacco product to a person under the minimum legal sales age of 21 three times within the previous permit year and the time period to appeal has expired.
+The violator may request a hearing in accordance with subsection 4 of the Violations section.

+9. Maximum Number of Tobacco Product Sales Permits.